Product Privacy Notice

 How does the facial recognition and match solution work?*

 Our third-party partner is contractually required to destroy the images and any biometric data that they may have processed in accordance with a data retention schedule which does not exceed 24 hours.
 Please note that our business customer may retain the original images and the Face Match Score in accordance with their own internal policies, which we have no control or influence over.
-We only retain the selfie image and the ID document for approximately 60 seconds, after which they are destroyed.
+We only retain the selfie image and the ID document for approximately 60 seconds, after which they are destroyed from our environment.
 However, upon our business customer’s request, we may retain the Face Match Score on our customer’s behalf for the amount of time requested by the customer, strictly in accordance with our contractual agreement with the customer.
-We will not store the Face Match Score after we cease to have a relationship with the customer unless we otherwise obtain permission or are required by law.
-For the avoidance of doubt, the Face Match Score cannot be used to identify you.
+We will not store the Face Match Score after we cease to have a relationship with the customer unless we otherwise obtain permission or is required by law.
+For the avoidance of doubt, the Face Match Score cannot be used to identify you (it is simply a number from 1 to 100).
 Acuant uses appropriate information security safeguards designed to protect the Acuant Face data it is collecting and processing, when it is being collected, stored, and transmitted.